Research Overview

 Nanostructure dynamics and defects in strained films

 Strained film heteroepitaxy, including a wide variety of epitaxial growth techniques such as MBE, CVD, VPE, LPE, etc., has become one of the most important methods in the manufacturing and processing of material nanostructures (including strained islands or quantum dots, nanowires, etc.).
-Our focus is put on understanding the key effects on the control and organization of such nanostructures in both single-component and alloy films.
+Our focus is put on understanding the key effects on the control and organization of such nanostructures in both single-component and alloy films (see an example shown on left, as in Phys.
+Rev. Lett.
+101, 158701 (2008)).
 This involves the stress-induced effects and microstructures either on the film surface or across the interface, the coupling between morphological profiles and compositional inhomogeneity, interfacial diffusion vs surface mass transport, and the dependence on various growth parameters (e.g., temperature and growth rate).

-Defect dynamics and structural vs compositional evolution in strained solid films, which are among the main factors that strongly affect material properties, functionality, and potential device applications.
+We are also interested in the defect dynamics and structural vs compositional evolution in strained solid films, which are among the main factors that strongly influence material properties, functionality, and potential device applications.
 Our research is focused on the coupling and interaction among topological defects (particularly grain boundaries and dislocations), phase separation in alloy films (with an example shown on right), and film surfaces or interfaces.
-We also emphasize the interplay between slowly varying profiles of interface, defects, or composition and the underlying small-scale crystalline structure, yielding important effects of lattice pinning with significant impacts on structural dynamics.
+We also examine the interplay between the slowly varying profiles of interface, defects, or composition and the underlying microscopic crystalline structure, which leads to important effects of lattice pinning with significant impacts on interfacial evolution and structural dynamics (see e.g., Phys.
+Rev. E 87, 012401 (2013) and Phys.
+Rev. E 93, 022803 (2016)).

 Complex pattern formation and defect dynamics

 The spontaneous formation of complex modulated structures or spatiotemporal patterns is ubiquitous in both natural and synthetic material systems.
 Among the least understood are spatially extended systems driven far from equilibrium, for which the governing dynamics is nonrelaxational.
 One of our interests is in addressing the fundamental mechanisms underlying the complex phenomena of ordered vs chaotic pattern evolution in such nonequilibrium, nonpotential systems, such as the prototypical system of Rayleigh-Bénard convection.
-Stability, motion, and interaction of individual defects are found to play a key role in the transition to the state of spiral defect chaos, and also in the possible persistent dynamics of the pattern.
+Stability, motion, and interaction of individual defects are found to play a key role in the transition to the state of spiral defect chaos, and also in the possible persistent dynamics of the pattern (see Phys.
+Rev. E 84, 046215 (2011) and Phys.
+Rev. Fluids 5, 093501 (2020)).

 Research Supported by